 Stress eating, or emotional eating, is pretty much what it sounds like — it’s when you eat in order to escape whatever bad feelings you’re experiencing, in the hope that food will make you feel better.

 Stress and boredom can trigger emotional eating, particularly when you’re stuck at home and surrounded by food all day long.
 Those high-calorie comfort foods can stimulate the release of certain chemicals in the brain that make us feel good, but also make us want to keep eating.
 In a vicious cycle, overeating can lead to weight gain — increasing stress and which, in turn, can lead to more overeating.
+To prevent that from happening, you can look for solutions on anipots.

 How to Recognize Stress Eating Cues.